schaerphix/mali/README.md

 Painting app for kids

 First Steps after installation:
+- update the mali_ini.py file
-- Add path to save the picture.
-Add the path at line 42  self.picturePath = "<your path>"
+  - mali_save_path: add the path to save the drawings
+  - mali_open_path: add the path to othe folder to open pictures

+            mali_screenshot.png